miniquinox/Time-lapse_Automation_Backend/README.md

-# SUPER SIMPLE Time-lapse Automation
+# SUPER SIMPLE 3D printer Time-lapse Automation

 This project will allow you to take a picture at the end of every layer of your 3D print, which will allow you to later on put them together in a scene using Adobe Premiere Pro.